 a.
 Successful completion of the CNA training program within 2 years of the date of application deadline and listed on the Illinois Department of Public Health Registry; or

 b.
-Successful completion of the CNA course within the last 5 years, proof of 400 hours worked within the last year prior to the application (must provide verification of hours worked from Feb 15-Feb 15), and listed on Illinois Department of Public Health Registry.
+Successful completion of the CNA course, proof of 400 hours worked within the last year prior to the application (must provide verification of hours worked from Feb 15-Feb 15), and listed on Illinois Department of Public Health Registry.

 Nursing Assistant certification in other states, or other patient care positions, will be reviewed for compliance with the program’s prerequisite knowledge.
-Additional coursework or competency testing, including CNA certification, may be required of an individual not meeting criterion a. or b.;
+Additional coursework or competency testing, including CNA certification and/or NUR 1207, may be required of an individual not meeting criterion a. or b.;

 5) Satisfactory background check.

-An unsatisfactory background check and/or positive drug screening test will negate program admission or result in administrative withdrawal.
+An unsatisfactory background check and/or drug screen will negate program admission or result in administrative withdrawal.